It’s 2018 and you need an effective social media marketing strategy at the core of your online brand development. Using social media, you can:

 3. Optimize content by understanding which information is producing the best results.

-4. Use your best performing content to develop and enhance information that is customized for your ideal client.
+4. Use your best performing content to develop and enhance the information that is customized for your ideal client.

 5. Bring more traffic to your website and track call-to-actions and conversions.